devleague/behavior-driven-shopping-list/README.md

 It will call the shopping_list instance's `removeItem` method, while passing in the found ShoppingListItem object as an argument.
 Then, re-render the shopping list.

 Commit and push your work.

+## Stretch Goals
+When you finish all of the items above, you can work on these additonal stretch goals.

+* Ask a TA or instructor for a code review.
+* When you check an item off on your shopping list, strike it out on the DOM.
+* Make it look like a shopping list app that you would want to use.
+Great creative with the UI and UX.